Springbank School

 Springbank School, founded in 1996, is an independent co-educational school in Kerikeri, Bay of Islands, New Zealand.
-The school caters for students aged Year 1-13 and is situated on 14ha of rural land near Kerikeri airport.
+The school caters for students in years 1 to 13 and is situated on 14ha of rural land near Kerikeri airport.

 Springbank School follows the Cambridge International Examinations curriculum, and has received attention in the media for its academic, enterprise and community success.